Lenzhzh/pyPet/README.md

 ## How To Use My LXB?

 Well, it's quite simple.
-Just run "main.py" to start the program.
-If you are not satisfied with the current images, you can replace them with your own files (of course, using the same names).
+Just run `main.py` to start the program.
+If you are not satisfied with the current images, you can replace them with your own files (using the same filenames).

 ## How Did I Generate The F**king Assets?

 Of course, I'm sure that no one will be happy when they see my test (and even perfunctory) image presets for my LXB.
 But there might be some potential contributors who are interested in my drawing process.

 To be honest, I just opened a 256x256 canvas in SAI2 and drew some lines on it (without even using my tablet).
-I didn't use any animation tools and just directly converted the .png to a .gif.
+I didn't use any animation tools and just directly converted the `.png` to a `.gif`.
 I know, it's pretty bad!

 ## Where Will LXB Go?